tech-monarch/marzive-oracle/README.md

 - If you encounter a "Gemini API key not found" error, ensure you've set the `GEMINI_API_KEY` environment variable correctly.
 - If the frontend cannot connect to the API, ensure the serverless function is deployed and accessible at `/api/chat`.
-- If using Vercel locally, make sure `vercel dev` is running and you are accessing the correct local URL.
+- If using Vercel locally, make sure `vercel dev` is running from the project root and you are accessing the correct local URL.

 ## License